BenjaminKyamanywa/playground/ground_000/Building a carousel component.md

 # 🧩 Building a carousel component

 In this guide, we’ll walk through building a carousel component using HTML, CSS, and JavaScript.
-This carousel will display images and testimonials with navigation buttons and pagination dots with some automation.
+This carousel will display images and testimonials with navigation buttons and pagination with some automation.

 ## Topics